 The Great Smoky Mountains of eastern Tennessee draw throngs of visitors to Gatlinburg.
 What’s great about the beautiful southern city is that it is easily accessible by less than a day’s drive for more than half of the country’s population.
 On a good day, you can get there by taking I-40 to Exit 407 and going south through Sevierville and Pigeon Forge.
 For alternative routes consider the following:

 From the North:

--If coming by way of Virginia, consider a drive via I-81 South to I-40 East and get off at Newport (Exit 435).
+-If coming to Gatlinburg from Virginia, consider a drive via I-81 South to I-40 East and get off at Newport (Exit 435).
 Then, follow Highway 321 South into Gatlinburg.

--Those arriving from Asheville, North Carolina can take I-40 West to Exit 440 and follow Highway 321 South to Gatlinburg.
+-Those making the trip to Gatlinburg from Asheville, North Carolina can take I-40 West to Exit 440 and follow Highway 321 South to Gatlinburg.

 For those who may balk at taking a road trip but still want to take in the unique fun and foods of Gatlinburg, consider flying into Knoxville.
 McGhee Tyson Airport (TYS) is 55 miles north of Gatlinburg.
 Most major airlines fly there daily and once you are on the ground, renting a car is quite easy for maximum enjoyment of the trip.
 Hop in the car, turn up the radio, and be prepared to enjoy some good ole southern hospitality!
 Gatlinburg is waiting with open arms.

 Once you’ve made it to Gatlinburg, you may need to know how to get around.
 Traffic in our area can be heavy during peak visitation.
 Luckily, we have your guide all about how to avoid traffic in Gatlinburg and Pigeon Forge.
 Check out our local driving guide.
 If you love a good scenic drive, we have a guide for that too!